zendesk/ruby-kafka/README.md

 In order to be able to resume processing after a consumer crashes, each consumer will periodically _checkpoint_ its position within each partition it reads from.
 Since each partition has a monotonically increasing sequence of message offsets, this works by _committing_ the offset of the last message that was processed in a given partition.
 Kafka handles these commits and allows another consumer in a group to resume from the last commit when a member crashes or becomes unresponsive.

 By default, offsets are committed every 10 seconds.
 You can increase the frequency, known as the _offset commit interval_, to limit the duration of double-processing scenarios, at the cost of a lower throughput due to the added coordination.
-If you want to improve throughtput, and double-processing is of less concern to you, then you can decrease the frequency.
+If you want to improve throughput, and double-processing is of less concern to you, then you can decrease the frequency.

 In addition to the time based trigger it's possible to trigger checkpointing in response to _n_ messages having been processed, known as the _offset commit threshold_.
 This puts a bound on the number of messages that can be double-processed before the problem is detected.
 Setting this to 1 will cause an offset commit to take place every time a message has been processed.
 By default this trigger is disabled.